HarperDB/documentation/docs/applications/README.md

 By default, applications are configured to load any modules in the `routes` directory (matching `routes/*.js`) with Fastify's autoloader, which will allow these modules to export a function to define fastify routes.
 See the [defining routes documentation](../custom-functions/define-routes.md) for more information on how to create Fastify routes.

-However, (despite its name), fastify is not nearly as fast as HarperDB's RESTful endpoints, nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the HarperDB's REST interface is recommended for high-performance large-scale applications.
+However, (despite its name), Fastify is not as fast as HarperDB's RESTful endpoints (about 10%-20% slower/more-overhead), nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the HarperDB's REST interface is recommended for optimum performance and ease of use.